MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

   To implement secret updates or rotation, you need to perform a full redeployment.

 - **Application-startup retrieval**.
 In this approach, secrets are retrieved and injected at application startup.
 The benefit is that you can easily update or rotate secrets.
+You don't need to store secrets on the application platform.
 A restart of the application is required to fetch the latest value.

-  Secrets are stored in memory, and you don't need to store them on the application platform.
    Common storage choices include [Azure Key Vault Provider for Secrets Store CSI Driver](https://azure.github.io/secrets-store-csi-driver-provider-azure) and [akv2k8s](https://akv2k8s.io).
 A native Azure solution, [Key Vault referenced app settings](/azure/app-service/app-service-key-vault-references), is also available.

   A disadvantage of this approach is that it creates a runtime dependency on the secret management solution.
 If the secret management solution experiences an outage, application components already running *might* be able to continue serving requests.
 Any restart or scale-out operation would likely result in failure.